Llewellyn Vaughan-Lee

-Llewellyn Vaughan-Lee (born 1953, London) is a Sufi mystic and lineage successor in the Naqshbandiyya-Mujaddidiyya Sufi Order.
+Llewellyn Vaughan-Lee (born 1953, in London) is a Sufi mystic and lineage successor in the Naqshbandiyya-Mujaddidiyya Sufi Order.
 He is an extensive lecturer and author of several books about Sufism, mysticism, dreamwork and spirituality.

 Life and education

-Llewellyn Vaughan-Lee, Ph.D., was born in London in 1953.
+Llewellyn Vaughan-Lee was born in London in 1953.
 He began following the Naqshbandiyya-Mujaddidiyya Sufi path at the age of 19, after meeting Irina Tweedie, author of Daughter of Fire: A Diary of a Spiritual Training with a Sufi Master.
 He became Irina Tweedie's successor and a teacher in the Naqshbandiyya Sufi Order.

+He initially trained as an English high school teacher and taught for six years, before completing a Ph.D. on Jungian Psychology and Shakespeare.
 In 1991 he moved to Northern California and founded The Golden Sufi Center to help make available the teachings of this Sufi lineage.
 He currently lives in California.

 Works

 Author of several books, Llewellyn Vaughan-Lee has lectured extensively throughout the United States, Canada, and Europe on Sufism, mysticism, Jungian psychology and dreamwork.
 He has also specialised in the area of dreamwork, integrating the ancient Sufi approach to dreams with the insights of Jungian psychology.
 Since 2000 the focus of his writing and teaching has been on spiritual responsibility in our present time of transition, and an awakening global consciousness of oneness.
 More recently he has written about the feminine, the world soul, the anima mundi, and the emerging field of spiritual ecology.
 He has also hosted a number of Sufi conferences bringing together different Sufi orders in North America.

 His initial work from 1990 to 2000, including his first eleven books, was to make the Sufi path more accessible to the Western seeker.
 The second series of books, starting from the year 2000 with The Signs of God, are focused on a spiritual teachings about oneness and how to bring them into contemporary life, with the final book in this series being Alchemy of Light.
 He is editor and contributor to the 2013 anthology Spiritual Ecology: The Cry of the Earth (Summer 2013, new edition Fall 2016), which was followed the same year with the publication of his work Darkening of the Light: Witnessing the End of an Era.
-His most recent book is Seasons of the Sacred: Reconnecting to the Wisdom Within Nature and the Soul.
+His most recent books are Seasons of the Sacred: Reconnecting to the Wisdom Within Nature and the Soul and Words from the Water's Edge: Mystical Writings of Llewellyn Vaughan-Lee.
 In Autumn of 2022 he began a podcast series, "Stories for a Living Future" about the need to reconnect our consciousness to the living Earth, what he terms "a deep ecology of consciousness."